material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ### Step 6: Executors execute Plans

 Executors can execute their Plans in countless ways.
-Let's focus on two specializations of the Executor type: update execution and remote execution.
+Let's focus on two of them.

-**Update execution**
+**Manual execution**

-Executors can hook in to the Runtime's update event.
-The update event fires many times per second and provides some sort of time step.
-This time step can drive the execution.
+Executors will be notified each time the system will draw a new frame by the Runtime's `update` event.
+On each frame, the Executor could calculate and set its target's next state.

-**Remote execution**
+**Delegated execution**

-Some Executors use external systems.
-For example, an Executor might turn a Plan into an animation object more easily understood by the platform.

-The Executor is responsible for informing the Runtime of two things: when remote execution will start, and when remote execution has ended.
+An Executor could also delegate its work to a platform-native API, like Web Animations or  CoreAnimation.
+The Executor would be responsible for informing the Runtime of two things: when remote execution will start, and when remote execution has ended.

 <!--